prisonbookscollective/prisonbookscollective.github.io/resources.md

 		<li><p>The <a href="https://capitalrestorativejustice.org/">Capital Restorative Justice Project</a> works with families and communities in Durham who have been affected by murder, faciliting the process of community-led restorative justice.</p></li>
 		<li><p><a href="https://southernersonnewground.org/">Southerners on New Ground (SONG)</a> is leading a multi-issue southern justice movement that unites us across class, age, race, ability, gender, immigration status, and sexuality.</p></li>
 		<li><p>The Massachusetts-based <a href="https://prisonbookprogram.org/">Prison Books Program</a> maintains a <a href="https://prisonbookprogram.org/prisonbooknetwork/">database</a> of books-to-prisons organizations across the United States, Canada, and the UK.</p></li>
+		<li><p><a href="https://www.empowermentave.com/">Empowerment Avenue</a> provides resources for artists in prison to publish and receive payment for their work in mainstream venues such as journals, galleries, museums, and other organizations.</p></li>
+		<li><p>The <a href="https://prisonjournalismproject.org/">Prison Journalism Project</a> promotes and publishes journalism written by prisoners to bring to light the effects of mass incarceration from imprisoned people themselves.</p></li>
 	</ul>
 </div>